Knowledge extraction: Knowledge discovery

 Knowledge discovery describes the process of automatically searching large volumes of data for patterns that can be considered knowledge about the data.
 It is often described as deriving knowledge from the input data.
 Knowledge discovery developed out of the data mining domain, and is closely related to it both in terms of methodology and terminology.

 The most well-known branch of data mining is knowledge discovery, also known as knowledge discovery in databases (KDD).
 Just as many other forms of knowledge discovery it creates abstractions of the input data.
 The knowledge obtained through the process may become additional data that can be used for further usage and discovery.
-Often the outcomes from knowledge discovery are not actionable, actionable knowledge discovery, also known as domain driven data mining, aims to discover and deliver actionable knowledge and insights.
+Often the outcomes from knowledge discovery are not actionable, techniques like domain driven data mining, aims to discover and deliver actionable knowledge and insights.

 Another promising application of knowledge discovery is in the area of software modernization, weakness discovery and compliance which involves understanding existing software artifacts.
 This process is related to a concept of reverse engineering.
 Usually the knowledge obtained from existing software is presented in the form of models to which specific queries can be made when necessary.
 An entity relationship is a frequent format of representing knowledge obtained from existing software.
 Object Management Group (OMG) developed the specification Knowledge Discovery Metamodel (KDM) which defines an ontology for the software assets and their relationships for the purpose of performing knowledge discovery in existing code.
 Knowledge discovery from existing software systems, also known as software mining is closely related to data mining, since existing software artifacts contain enormous value for risk management and business value, key for the evaluation and evolution of software systems.
 Instead of mining individual data sets, software mining focuses on metadata, such as process flows (e.g. data flows, control flows, & call maps), architecture, database schemas, and business rules/terms/process.